Ritikcareer/New_Project/README.md

 # New_Project
-This project is related with git concepts
+This project is related to git concepts
+These are new changes